JayProngs/ST_Project_2/README.md

 ## Project Overview
 This app provides an interactive and user-friendly way to explore patterns in bike-sharing demand across Seoul.
 This app is built with R and Shiny framework.
 It offer option to filter, download and visualize the dataset.
-The application can be accessed through this link : https://jsthakur.shinyapps.io/project-2/
+The application can be accessed [here](https://jsthakur.shinyapps.io/project-2/)

 ## Features